-This is the fourth blog post in a 4-part series on micronutrient and botanical support for the four phases of the infradian rhythm.
+This is the fourth blog post in a 4-part series on The Cycle Syncing Method®: micronutrient and botanical support for the four phases of the infradian rhythm, or hormonal cycle.

 At Flo Living, our goal is to help women balance their hormones and resolve period problems with food, supplements, and lifestyle changes.
 We take a functional nutrition and systems medicine approach to achieving optimal hormone health.